nicoloverardo/master-degree-thesis/README.md

 Master thesis for the MSc in [Data Science and Economics](https://dse.cdl.unimi.it/en) at [Università degli Studi di Milano](https://www.unimi.it/en).

 The complete analysis can be found in the `notebooks` folder.
-The source code can be found in the `src` folder and in the `app.py` script.
+The source code for models, plot, etc. can be found in the `src` folder and in the `app.py` script.

 ## Usage